microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 > Also known as: latency loader.

-Informative message is a message that will be shown to the user and is intended to describes the bot is preparing the livestreaming session.
-A typical example of informative message is "Searching your document library..."
+Informative message is a message that will be shown to the user and is intended to describes how the bot is preparing the livestreaming session.
+A typical example of an informative message is "Searching your document library..."

-The informative message should be a canned message and not being generated via LLMs.
+The informative message should be a prepared message with very low latency.
+It should not be generated via LLMs.

 ## Implementation